256dpi/fire/README.md

 }
 ```

-The embedded struct `fire.Base` has to be present in every model as it holds the document id and defines the models singular and plural name via the `fire:"singular:plural"` struct tag.
 The plural name of the model is also the type for to one and has many relationships.

 Note: Ember Data requires you to use dashed names for multi-word model names like `blog-posts`.

 #### Getters

+The `ID`, `Attribute` and `ReferenceID` functions are short-hands to access the document id, its attributes and to one relationships:

 ```go
 post.ID()
 post.Attribute("title")
 comment.ReferenceID("post")
 ```

-The `ID`, `Attribute` and `ReferenceID` functions are short-hands to access the document id, its attributes and to one relationships.

 #### Validation